StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 ![](img/transformation-creator.png)

 The transformation creator shows all available target platforms.
-If a user click on a target platform and a transformation for that platform already exists it shows a dialog that asks the user if he wants to overwrite the transformation.
+If a user clicks on a target platform and a transformation for that platform already exists it shows a dialog that asks the user if he wants to overwrite the transformation.
 Then it creates a transformation for that platform and tells the RouteHandler to show the transformation-input view.

 ## transformation-inputs